eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_development-view.md

 ## Guideline for Implementing an FMU Interoperability Checker

-Meta models for asset propoerties like AAS "Provision of Simulation Models" or MIC can be used to assess the interoperability of FMU.
+Meta models for asset propoerties like AAS “Provision of Simulation Models” or MIC can be used to assess the interoperability of FMU.
 In the following, a guideline for implementing such an FMU Interoperability Checker is given.

 ### Use Cases